herulume/MindPalace/books/Quantum_Computing_For_Computer_Scientists.md

 - Quantum mechanics laws predict certain effects that work in a nonlocal manner
 - Two particles can be connected, "entangled", such that an action performed on one of them can have an immediate effect on the other particle light-years away

-## From Deterministic Laws to Probabilistic Laws
+### From Deterministic Laws to Probabilistic Laws

 - To which specific state will a superposition of states collapse when it is measured?
 - The laws of quantum mechanics state that we can only know the probability of the outcome

-## From Certainty to Uncertainty
+### From Certainty to Uncertainty

 - There are inherent limitations to the amount of knowledge that one can ascertain about a physical system

+### The Implications Of The Quantum World On Computer Science

+### Architecture

+- A bit can be in either one of two states (0 or 1)
+- Superposition will allow a qubit to be in both states simultaneously
+- Many qubits together gives us quantum registers
+- A quantum computer can be in many states simultaneously
+- Quantum gates manipulate qubits
+- Quantum gates will have to follow the dynamics of quantum operations
+- Certain quantum operations are reversible hence certain quantum gates will have to be reversible